pyrv/pycontract/README.md

 ## Producing JSONL files

 The `ok_message(msg)` helper, available within any state, allows for reporting success messages.
 While it accepts a simple string, it can also handle dictionaries.
 When a dictionary is passed, it is automatically converted to a JSON string in the final output, and is written to a JSONL file, with one line per call of the function.
-The JSONL file is by default `ok_messages.jsonl`.
+The JSONL file is by default `pycontract_log.jsonl`.
 However, this file can be changed with a call of:

 ```python
 set_jsonl("my_json_messages.jsonl")